awsdocs/amazon-chime-sdk-developer-guide/doc_source/chm-dg-glossary.md

 ## C<a name="c"></a>

 **Call detail record**
-Data from Amazon Chime Voice Connector calls, such as account IDs, source phone numbers, and destination countries\.
+Data from Amazon Chime SDK Voice Connector calls, such as account IDs, source phone numbers, and destination countries\.
 The records land as objects in an Amazon Simple Storage Service \(S3\) bucket in your account\.
 For more information, see [Managing global settings in Amazon Chime SDK](https://docs.aws.amazon.com/chime-sdk/latest/ag/manage-global.html) in the *Amazon Chime SDK Administrator Guide* and \.
 For information about the record schema, see [Using call detail records](attributes.md) in this guide\.

 **call ID**
 The ID assigned to the legs of all incoming calls\.

 **Call leg**
 A part of a call\.
-In Amazon Chime SDK applications, calls can come from valid phone numbers, a PSTN, or Amazon Chime Voice Connectors\.
+In Amazon Chime SDK applications, calls can come from valid phone numbers, a PSTN, or Amazon Chime SDK Voice Connectors\.
 For more information, see [About using PSTN Audio service call legs](call-architecture.md) in this guide\.

 **Carrier**
 A company that provides mobile services\.
 Short for **wireless carrier**\.